-Arrivals from short-haul markets comprising other Asian regions (including North Asia, South & Southeast Asia, Taiwan and Macau) were reported as 8.9 million and accounted for 15.0% of total arrivals.
-A negative growth rate of 1.0% was recorded for the short-haul markets when compared to 2014.
+Arrivals from short haul markets comprising other Asian regions (including North Asia, South & Southeast Asia, Taiwan and Macau) were reported as 9.2 million and accounted for 16.2% of total arrivals, representing a growth rate of 3.4% as compared to 2015.

-A similar situation for the long-haul markets showed a negative growth rate of 0.8% was recorded, with total arrivals amounting to approximately 4.6 million, reflecting the uncertain economic conditions.
-Visitors from the Americas, nevertheless, still displayed a moderate increase with a growth rate of 2.9% and representing 2.9% of the total number of visitors.
-On the other hand, arrivals from the European market declined.
-Overall, visitor arrivals from the European, Africa and the Middle East markets recorded a negative growth rate of 2.3%; with the visitor number reaching approximately 2.2 million and accounting for 3.7% of total arrivals.
+A similar situation for the long haul markets with a growth rate of 2.3% was recorded, with total arrivals of approximately 4.7 million, reflecting a mild recovery.
+Visitors from the Americas displayed a moderate increase with a growth rate of 2.6% and representing 3.1% of the total number of visitors.
+Overall, visitor arrivals from the European, Africa and the Middle East markets recorded a growth rate of 2.7%; with the visitor number reaching approximately 2.2 million and accounting for 3.9% of total arrivals.

 Similar to other international gateway cities, in-bound visitor numbers drive the core lodging demand for the local hotel industry.
-Overnight visitors aggregated to about 26.7 million, representing 45.0% of total arrivals and a drop of 3.9% year-on-year.
+Overnight visitors aggregated approximately 26.6 million, representing 46.9% of total arrivals and a slight drop of 0.5% year-on-year.